erizhang/octopress/source/_posts/2012-12-18-facilitate-coderetreat.markdown

 comments: true
 categories: Technology
 ---
-Heard from Agile community, there would be codretreat global day activity, My colleague Fred called us to fetch this opportunity which would be used to spread out the Agile engineering practice, and decide to facilitate codereteat in Hangzhou city, and as part of coderetreat global day 2012.
+Heard from Agile community, there would be codretreat global day activity, colleague Fred remind us this is a good opportunity to spread out the Agile engineering practice, and we decide to facilitate codereteat in Hangzhou city, as part of coderetreat global day 2012.

 ## What's the coderetreat